-The Company has experienced increased costs of products, supplies, salaries and benefits, and increased general and administrative expenses.
-In the six months of fiscal 2008, the Company has, where possible, increased selling prices to offset such increases in costs.
+The Company's costs of sales, supplies, salaries and benefits, and general and administrative expenses have increased.
+In the first nine months of fiscal 2008, the Company has, where possible, increased selling prices to offset such increases in costs.

 As noted above, the Company's manufacturing costs are subject to currency risks associated with changes in the exchange rate of British pounds sterling relative to the United States dollar.
 To date, the Company's management has not deemed it necessary to utilize currency hedging strategies to manage its currency risks.
 A decrease of the value of the U.S. dollar compared to British pounds sterling has the effect of increasing the Company's cost of sales and decreasing its gross profit margin.